Ihor-Zaiets/booking_university_project/README.md

 Then, i\`m not sure, if i wrote tests good enough for reservation crud.
 Should\`ve i mocked User and Apartment or is it ok.

 Anyway, i finally finished first step and created CRUD for all basic Entities.

+(04.11.2023)

+In the first time i successfully mocked all dependencies end write an isolated tests, although, it happened in my work project, not here.
+I could have tried to implement this here, but I`m really tired of re-writing current project.
+My enthusiasm is not infinite and i already want to finish this project ASAP.
+So i decided to decline all my refactors and keep save and delete methods public.

+I`m currently trying to implement user authorization and from what i see, it`s contained in spring security.
+I found just a beautiful tutorial, but when i tried to extend WebSecurityConfigurerAdapter from spring security module, there was no such class at all.
+Luckily, my work project already had all that implemented, so I checked it. the problem was in versions of spring security.
+In my project it was 5.4.5.
+I installed 6.0.14.
+I also remembered version numbering convention X.Y.Z Where X is when some backward incompatible changes is made.
+Like deleting some of the tutorial classes i needed.
+I decided to not go for another tutorial and just configure it on old version, since, i just need to implements that functionality for my university project.